eda-ricercatore/admin-notes/skill-set/higher-end-roles/comp-x-sw-dev.md

 + computational creativity, artificial creativity, mechanical creativity, creative computing, or creative computation
 	- computational musicology
 		* cognitive musicology
+			+ compare with: cognitive neuroscience of music.
+			+ part of: music psychology.
 		* computer music
+			+ application of computing technology in music composition, to help human composers create new music or to have computers independently create music, such as with algorithmic composition programs
+			+ sound synthesis
+			+ sound design
+			+ sonic diffusion
+			+ acoustics
+			+ psychoacoustics
 		* digital musicology
 		* mathematical music theory
 		* music informatics